Book a Design Session

 July 20, 2024

-What Is The SnapCab System?
+What is the SnapCab System?

 Back in 1996, SnapCab filed for a patent on our panel system.
 Our patented wall paneling system has been a ground-breaking innovation in the elevator industry.
 Unlike traditional methods, our panels interlock seamlessly, offering unmatched ease of installation and removal.